matter-labs/zksync-web-era-docs/docs/dev/communication-with-l1.md

 # Communication with L1

+## Bridging native tokens from Ethereum

+TODO.

-## L1 -> L2 communication
+## Calling contract methods from L1

-TODO (depends on whether or not it will be ready for testnet)
+Any L2 transaction can also be called from Ethereum.
+This feature is ready on zkSync side and will be available very soon as a part of the testnet.

 ## L2 -> L1 communication